arisha84/IlikeiL/README.md

 * Articles addition- allow users to manually add new articles easily using a special bookmarklet / favorites button.
 * Language support- Spanish is also supported in addition to English, and other languages which are supported by google news can be easily added later.
 * Facebook integration- Turn iLike-IL into a Facebook application.

+# Implemented Technologies
+iLike-IL is written in python, and designed in HTML over Google App engine.
+Our application utilizes the following Google App Engine APIs:
+* The Datastore
+* Scheduled Tasks (Cron jobs)
+* Memory caching - memcache
+* Task queues
+Additional technologies and APIs used in our application:
+* YouTube Data API (for the YouTube feeds)
+* Janrain API (for the multiple-platform login)
+* Facebook API (for the application)
+* JQuery Framework - for most of the Javascript in the system, especially for the client-side AJAX.
+* JQuery UI - for most of our client-side UI features
+* DateUtil - for easy parsing of dates (from manually-added articles)
+* Google News RSS feeds – not an official API, but we use it anyway
+* Google Analytics – monitoring users and interactions iLikeIL - Project Documentation Page 15
+* Google AppStats – profiling our app in detail
+* BeautifulSoup – parsing html from source sites and Google News